Should You Borrow Money in a Recession?

 In the case of a recession, for example, many people choosing not to spend out of fear could cause a further contraction of the market, and consequently further a recession.

-How Does Financial Policy Change During a Recession?
+Financial Policy During a Recession

 Economic policy might temporarily change in an effort to keep the market relatively stable amid the destabilization a recession can bring.
-The Federal Reserve, which controls monetary policy in the U.S., often takes steps to attempt to curb unemployment and stabilize prices during a recession.
+The Federal Reserve, which controls monetary policy in the U.S., often takes steps to curb unemployment and stabilize prices during a recession.

 The Federal Reserve’s first line of defense when it comes to managing a recession is often to lower interest rates.
 The Fed accomplishes this by lowering the interest rates for banks lending to other banks.
 That lowered rate then ripples throughout the rest of the financial system, culminating in reduced interest rates for businesses and individuals.

-The Federal Reserve also may take other monetary policy actions to attempt to curb a recession, like quantitative easing.
+The Federal Reserve also may take other monetary policy actions in an attempt to curb a recession, like quantitative easing.
 Quantitative easing, also known as QE, is when the Federal Reserve creates new money and then uses that money to purchase assets like government bonds in order to stimulate the economy.

 The manufacturing of new money under QE may help to fight deflation because the increase in available money lowers the value of the dollar.
 Additionally, QE can push interest rates down because federal purchasing of securities lowers the risks to lending institutions.
 Lower risks can translate to lower rates.